 - Internationalisation event: Shared day for ACM IUI and IPSJ Interactions $4,000.

-In the Oct 2018 call the SIGCHI EC decided to support this application.
+In the Oct 2017 call the SIGCHI EC decided to support these applications.

 - Internationalisation, Diversity and Inclusion event: What can MobileHCI learn from the Global South? $5,000.

 - Computer-Human Interaction Mentoring Workshop (CHIMe) 2018 $5,000.